Honda EU2200i

 Westinghouse engine is decent but does not have the commercial pedigree of Honda or Yamaha, hence a 7.
 A quiet, light dual fuel inverter that undercuts Honda while adding propane and a CO sensor.
 It scores 80 out of 100.

-For the money it is impressively quiet and the propane option is handy, though I noticed the plastic controls feel cheaper than a Honda.
+For the money it is impressively quiet and the propane option is handy, though we noticed the plastic controls feel cheaper than a Honda.

 Read our full Westinghouse iGen2550 Super Quiet Inverter review →